 Copper Fox's wholly-owned subsidiaries are Desert Fox Copper Inc. ("Desert Fox") and Northern Fox Copper Inc. ("Northern Fox").
-Desert Fox has an office in Miami, Arizona and holds the US assets of the company and Northern Fox holds the investment in Carmax.
-Copper Fox's primary assets are its 25% interest in the Schaft Creek Joint Venture ("SCJV") with Teck Resources Limited ("Teck") on the Schaft Creek copper-gold-molybdenum-silver project located in northwestern British Columbia and its 100% owed Van Dyke oxide copper deposit located in Miami, Arizona.
+Desert Fox has an office in Miami, Arizona and holds the US assets of the Company and Northern Fox holds the investment in Carmax.
+Copper Fox's primary assets are its 25% interest in the Schaft Creek Joint Venture ("SCJV") with Teck Resources Limited ("Teck") on the Schaft Creek copper-gold-molybdenum-silver project located in northwestern British Columbia and its 100% owned Van Dyke, Sombrero Butte and Mineral Mountain Copper Projects.

-For corporate and tax planning purposes, the Company established Desert Fox and Northern Fox to manage all future exploration/development activities as well as any equity or working interest acquired in other mineral projects in North America.
+For corporate and tax planning purposes, the Company established Desert Fox and Northern Fox in order to manage all future exploration and development activities, including any equity or working interest acquired in other mineral projects within North America.
 Desert Fox and its wholly-owned subsidiaries, hold mineral tenures located in Pinal County, Arizona (the "Sombrero Butte Copper Project" and the "Mineral Mountain Copper Project") and in Gila County, Arizona (the "Van Dyke Copper Project"), all of which are located in the Laramide age porphyry copper belt in Arizona.
-To date the Company has not earned revenues from any of these activities and is considered to be in the exploration and development stage.
+To date the Company has not earned revenues from any of these activities and is these projects are still considered to be in the exploration and development stage.